Ticopress/audioanalysis/README.md

 ----------------
 - Expose parameters for configuration in some sort of modal pop-up
 - Create a list of workable issues on GitHub based on first test case
+- Come up with a set of interfaces for future development

 Copyright and License
 ---------------------